Do you want help envisioning a thriving, resilient future for your waterfront?

 A successful community applicant will have one or more of the following

-- Commitment to inclusive stakeholder engagement (required)
+- Commitment to and understanding of inclusive stakeholder engagement (required)

-- Interest in walkable waterfront public spaces promoting boating, fishing, festivals, farmers markets or other activities, access and connectivity to a thriving downtown
+- Interest in walkable waterfront public spaces promoting boating, fishing, festivals, farmers markets or other activities, access, and connectivity to a thriving downtown

 Questions for CaD Community Applicants